aishyuu/Personal-Site-V2/README.md

 This doesn't mean my code is necessarily bad, but I know I can do so much better and in a way that would produce an end result that I'm happy with.

+Basically, I overengineered and it hurt my brain, realized I coulda just done it with the basics no problem.

 ## Stack

 1. HTML